wagenadl/spectralign/README.md

 ### A grid of tiles

-The images aligned above are actually part of a 2 × 3 (rows × columns) grid of images.
+The images aligned above are actually part of a grid of 2 rows × 3 columns.
 For a slightly more involved example, we can align the whole tableau.
 First, we load the data.
 For convenient organization, we use the (row, column) tuple to index the tiles.
 (Spectralign will happily let you use anything that can be a key in a Python dict as a tile index.)

 ```python
 imgs = {}